PnS2018/pns2018.github.com/python-sc.md

 + Running the code: it should be easy to run the code.
 + Debugging: if there is anything wrong with the code, you should be able to find out which line is doing things wrongly.
 + Source code version control: Make sure your code is maintained and updated in a timely and efficient manner.
++ Static code checker: modern software engineering promotes the idea of producing high-quality _human readable_ code.
+Over the years, people has transformed specific coding styles into static code checker where the checker evaluates your code formatting and correct obvious errors.

 ### Atom